-Today’s project shows you how the application of an exquisite ribbon can transform an otherwise simple rectangle of solid fabric into an elegant table runner.
-The ribbon we chose is a French Linen Trim from our friends, and new premium Sew4Home sponsor, Renaissance Ribbons!
-We added batting to soften the runner and increase its table protection abilities, then quilted the center in a wide diamond pattern.
-The ribbon frame extends beyond the edge at all four corners with pretty loops cut and turned to best feature the woven lavender motif.
+We added Batting to soften the runner and increase its table protection abilities, then quilted the center in a wide diamond pattern.
+The ribbon frame extends beyond the edge at all four corners with pretty loops cut and turned to best feature the woven motif.

 Our runner finishes at approximately 16″ x 48″, excluding the ribbon loop extensions.

-If you’d rather not use pins to hold your ribbons in place, you can keep them from shifting by applying a little basting glue or strips of lightweight fusible web, such as Steam-a-Seam, to the wrong side of the ribbon.
-Read and follow the manufacturer’s instructions and test to make sure the ribbon can be easily stitched without the adhesive gumming up the needle.
+If you’d rather not use Pins to hold your ribbons in place, you can keep them from shifting by applying a little basting glue or strips of lightweight Fusible web to the Wrong side of the ribbon.
+Read and follow the manufacturer’s instructions and test to make sure the ribbon can be easily stitched without the adhesive gumming up the Needle.
 Some adhesives are not meant to be sewn through.

-Use a sharp machine needle that will not snag the ribbon.
-You want the needle to be fine enough so the holes it creates in the ribbon are just large enough for the sewing thread.
-Elaine recommends a size 75 or 80 needle and standard polyester sewing thread.
-We’ve also used invisible thread in some of our ribbon projects when we want the stitches to completely disappear.
+Use a sharp machine Needle that will not snag the ribbon.
+You want the Needle to be fine enough so the holes it creates in the ribbon are just large enough for the sewing Thread.
+Elaine recommends a size 75 or 80 Needle and standard polyester sewing Thread.
+We often use clear monofilament Thread in our ribbon projects when we want the stitches to completely disappear.